Professor, researcher, and violinist

 Applied music pedagogy

-Researches strategies that connect theory, practice, and perception to improve music learning across diverse contexts.
+Researches strategies that connect theory, practice, and perception to improve music learning and respond to learner diversity across educational contexts.

 Research